dnnxl/dnnxl.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a Master’s student in Computer Science with an emphasis in Artificial Intelligence at the Instituto Tecnológico de Costa Rica.
-My research interests focus on AI applications in biodiversity, agriculture, biomedicine, and accessibility, as well as on diffusion models and foundation models.
-Recently, I have been working on multiple object tracking, object detection, and pattern recognition, while also exploring the use of foundation models and large language models for domain-specific tasks.
+I’m a Master’s student in Computer Science specializing in Artificial Intelligence at the Instituto Tecnológico de Costa Rica.
+My research is all about putting AI to work in the real world—whether it’s helping biodiversity, boosting agriculture, supporting biomedicine, or making technology more accessible.
+I’m especially fascinated by diffusion models and foundation models.
+Lately, I’ve been diving into multiple object tracking, object detection, and pattern recognition, while also experimenting with foundation models and large language models for domain-specific tasks.
+At the core, my mission is simple: use AI to make a real impact.

+Outside the lab, you’ll probably find me hiking up a trail, exploring new corners of the world, or behind a camera trying to freeze a fleeting moment.
+I also enjoy writing and volunteering, fueled by an endless curiosity and a love for learning from every new experience life throws my way.